tianhuizhou/Chatbot-CNN/README.md

 # chatbot-python
-A simple project for learning python
+A simple chatbot for ICS 435 final project

 # How to run it
 ## Train the chatbot